-While a joint employment relationship generally exists when an employee performs work that benefits two or more employers, the final determination depends on several nonexclusive factors that are part of an "economic realities test."
+While a joint employment relationship generally exists when an employee performs work that benefits two or more employers, the final determination depends on a number of nonexclusive factors that are part of an "economic realities test."
 The five primary factors are:

-- 1) The nature and degree of control of the workers; - 2) The degree of supervision (direct or indirect) of the work; - 3) The power to determine the pay rates or the methods of payment of the workers; - 4) The right (directly or indirectly) to hire, fire or modify the employment conditions of the workers; and - 5) Preparation of payroll and the payment of wages.
+- a.
+The nature and degree of control of the workers; - b.
+The degree of supervision (direct or indirect) of the work; - c.
+The power to determine the pay rates or the methods of payment of the workers; - d.
+The right (directly or indirectly) to hire, fire or modify the employment conditions of the workers; and - e.
+Preparation of payroll and the payment of wages.